N4M3L355G0D/archive/serverTree/readme.txt

 #a python3 script to:
 scan a directory -> create an xml manifest of its contents -> zip the xml manifest and the directory up into an archive -> send to a remote server expecting a zipfile

+#if id_rsa fails, attempt password authentication, if given password is provided with the -P option

 #complete utility with all modules built in
 #includes cmdline utility
 serverTree.py